 - Studies of Global Media M.A.
 Handbook (updated Spring 2021)

-- Academic Integrity Handbook – information on academic integrity policies, plagiarism, fabrication, collaboration and the UA Code of Academic Integrity.
+- Reporter's Handbook and Academic Integrity Guide – information on academic integrity policies, plagiarism, fabrication, collaboration, and the UA Code of Academic Integrity. (updated Fall 2023).

 - Arizona Reporter's Handbook on Media Law – seventh edition, edited by principal author Daniel C. Barr of Perkins Coie LLP.